 In general, the plant-pathogen interactions are either incompatible or compatible.
-Compatible interaction (between susceptible host and a virulent pathogen) results in successful pathogen infection and outbreak of disease and incompatible interaction results in triggering of defence response and elimination of pathogen.
-In the 1940s Harold H. Flor proposed the gene-for-gene model to describe interaction between the pathogen and host plant (Flor, 1971).
-This model predicted that plant resistant phenotype will occur only in situation when plant possesses a dominant resistance gene (R) and the pathogen expressed the complementary dominant avirulence gene (Avr).
-Even though the model holds true for most biotrophic plant-pathogen interactions, for many other pathogens an indirect activation of R proteins by pathogen encoded-effectors was described.
-This fact implies that R proteins are able indirectly recognising pathogen effectors by monitoring the integrity of host cellular targets of effector action, which is similar to the recognition of "modified self" in "danger signal" models of the mammalian immune system.
-Based on this knowledge a new four phased "zig-zag" model was proposed (Jones and Dangl, 2006).
+The compatible interaction (between a susceptible host and a virulent pathogen) results in a successful pathogen infection and outbreak of the disease and the incompatible interaction results in triggering of a defence response and elimination of the pathogen.
+In the 1940s, Harold H. Flor proposed the gene-for-gene model to describe the interaction between a pathogen and its host plant (Flor, 1971).
+This model predicted that a plant resistant phenotype would occur only in that situation when the plant possessed a dominant resistance gene (R) and the pathogen expressed a complementary dominant avirulence gene (Avr).
+Even though the model holds true for most biotrophic plantpathogen interactions, for many other pathogens an indirect activation of R proteins by pathogen encoded-effectors was described.
+This fact implies that the R proteins are able to recognise indirectly pathogen effectors by monitoring the integrity of host cellular targets of effector action, which is similar to the recognition of "modified self" in "danger signal" models of the mammalian immune system.
+Based on this knowledge, a new fourphased "zig-zag" model was proposed (Jones and Dangl, 2006).